Don’t get caught out by a manipulative liar, especially when they have sociopathic tendencies. Look out for these signs and steer well clear.

 Sociopaths can have some of the most hidden and dangerous personality features.
 However, there are often a few tell-tale signs in the early stages of interaction.

 Sociopaths are fast talkers.
-A sociopathic liar will use words that they do not mean and will use language designed to cover their behaviour.
-This is why a sociopathic liar is often “fake” as they may be a completely different person from who they say that they are.
+They will use words that they do not mean and will use language designed to cover their behaviour.
+This is why sociopathic liars are often “fake” as they may be a completely different person from who they say that they are.

 Are they making big promises?
 Do they tell you tall stories with no way of backing them up?
 Chances are you are dealing with a sociopath.